WeraGitHub/SkyProject/README.md

 The current weather conditions and a five-day forecast will be displayed.

-# CI/CD Pipeline
+# CI/CD
+### for video step by step tutorials go to the DevOps section of this web application when running, alternatively you can see the videos straight away in the static folder
 ## AWS, Jenkins and Docker
-### For my video step by step tutorials go to the DevOps section of this web application when running, alternatively you can see the videos straight away in the static folder'

-### 1. AWS - create and connect to an EC2 instance
+### AWS - create and connect to an EC2 instance
 Create your ec2 instance with the elastic IP address and right security group

-### 2. Connect to your instance via SSH
+### Connect to your instance via SSH

-### 3. Install Jenkins
+### Install Jenkins

 `sudo yum update -y`